grebtsew/AlbumOrganizer/README.md

 AlbumOrganizer is a Python3 tool that organizes your photo albums by recognizing persons in your photos and creating a file structure where photos of each individual are moved.
 The implementation is dockerized and uses pytest.
 Extra features include generation of face collages per person and sentient slideshows.

+#!(./demo.gif)[Demo]

 # Installation

+The implementation can be executed either using Docker of locally on your machine, the two install processes are described below.
 ## Docker

 To install AlbumOrganizer using Docker, you need to have Docker installed on your system.
 You can then build and run the container using the docker-compose file using the following command: